 - James Morris, Chief Research Officer

-James Morris became Ames Laboratory’s Chief Research Officer in June 2019.
-As Chief Research Officer (CRO), Morris is responsible for initiating, developing and supervising the Ames Laboratory’s scientific divisions, institutes and programs.
-The CRO formulates and evaluates new initiatives in support of Ames Laboratory’s mission – to create materials, inspire minds to solve problems, and address global challenges – often emphasizing cross-disciplinary collaborations with other DOE National Laboratories, academia, and industry.
+James Morris became Ames National Laboratory’s Chief Research Officer in June 2019.
+As Chief Research Officer (CRO), Morris is responsible for initiating, developing and supervising Ames National Laboratory’s scientific divisions, institutes and programs.
+The CRO formulates and evaluates new initiatives in support of Ames National Laboratory’s mission – to create materials, inspire minds to solve problems, and address global challenges – often emphasizing cross-disciplinary collaborations with other DOE National Laboratories, academia, and industry.

 - Steve Hamilton, Chief Operations Officer

-Steve Hamilton joined Ames Laboratory as Chief Operations Officer in August 2019.
-Prior to coming to Ames Laboratory, Hamilton was the Vice President of Operations at Kratos Real Time Logic, Inc., an engineering company in Colorado.
+Steve Hamilton joined Ames National Laboratory as Chief Operations Officer in August 2019.
+Prior to coming to Ames National Laboratory, Hamilton was the Vice President of Operations at Kratos Real Time Logic, Inc., an engineering company in Colorado.
 He has also held numerous other operations leadership positions in military and commercial organizations.

 As the manager of most operational business functions of the Laboratory, Hamilton is crucial to the Laboratory’s operational excellence, efficiency, and agility, including administration of the contract between the Department of Energy and Iowa State University to run Ames Lab.